QubesOS/qubes-doc/installing/installation-guide.md

 now than most other Linux distributions!)

-The installer loads Xen right at the beginning, so chances are high that if you can see the installer's graphical screen, Qubes will work on your system. :)
+The installer loads Xen right at the beginning, so chances are high that if you can see the installer's graphical screen and you pass the compatibility check that runs immediately after that, Qubes will work on your system. :)

 Installing to a USB drive